nicolekistler/personal-site-2022/README.md

-Hi!
-I'm Nicole, and this repo is for my personal site.
-Written in React and JavaScript, feel free to fork it if you'd like to create something similar to mine.
-Currently under construction, and will periodically improve the project as time permits!
+## Hi 👋 I'm Nicole, and this repo is for my personal site.

+This codebase is written primarily in JavaScript, utilizing React and styled-components.
+The live version of my site may be viewed [here](https://nicolekistler.dev)--feel free to fork the repo if you'd like to create something similar to mine.
+Currently under construction, I'll occassionally improve this code whenever time permits.